Curriculum & Pricing

 Price per student

-$45.00 per month for a 9 month program - eligible for Carnegie Units (per approval by your home school accountability association)
+Eligible for Carnegie Units (per approval by your home school accountability association)

 1) The creation and maintaining of online learning games & practice activities, interactive digital worksheets, multi-use quizzes, instructional videos, and other resources designed by me and using the Cambridge Latin Course as the basis for a detailed look at the Latin language, it's connection to English (as well as the Romance languages), and the culture & history of the ancient Romans.
 These will be updated regularly (usually on a weekly or biweekly basis) so students can have time to complete one section of work before worrying about what (and how much) is coming next.

 2) Providing prompt grading, assessment, commenting, and general assistance with any of the digital worksheets used on the Google Classroom or Quia webpages.
 When an assignment is completed and turned in, I will look it over and provide detailed information and feedback on the work for students and parents to review and keep to help with future lessons.